-In the 34 years since its successful implementation, the State Use Program continues to set new marks for the number of people with disabilities employed.
-In the past year, $36 million in wages were paid to these employees for work on state and local government contracts.
+In the 38 years since its successful implementation, the State Use Program continues to set new marks for the number of people with disabilities employed.
+In the past year, more than $35 million in wages were paid to these employees for work on state and local government contracts.

 To help enhance familiarity and increase involvement among purchasers from state agencies, municipalities, school districts and other political subdivisions, the State Use Program has adopted a new moniker - WorksWonders.